-The Robert E. Webber Institute for Worship Studies
+CATALOG OF The Robert E. Webber Institute for Worship Studies

 The Robert E. Webber Institute for Worship Studies 4001 Hendricks Ave.
 Jacksonville, FL 32207

-Phone: 904.264.2172 / 800.282.2977

-Fax: 904.379.5534 Email: office@iws.edu
+Phone: 904.264.2172 / 800.282.2977 Fax: 904.379.5534 Email: office@iws.edu www.iws.edu

-www.iws.edu

 Contacts: James R. Hart-President Sandy Dinkins-Office Administrator

-The Robert E. Webber Institute for Worship Studies

-Catalog January 2017

-The Institute for Worship Studies reserves the right to change, without notice, any statement in the catalog concerning, but not limited to, policies, procedures, tuition, fees, professors, curricula, and courses.
+The Robert E. Webber Institute for Worship Studies Catalog June 2017 The Institute for Worship Studies reserves the right to change, without notice, any statement in the catalog concerning, but not limited to, policies, procedures, tuition, fees, professors, curricula, and courses.
 This catalog is not a contract or the offer of a contract.

 Credits

 Design and Layout: John Christiansen, Carson Skinner

 Editor: James Hart, Mark Murray

-© January 2017 The Robert E. Webber Institute for Worship Studies
+©June 2017 The Robert E. Webber Institute for Worship Studies

 Table of Contents

 5 Introduction to The Institute for Worship Studies (IWS)

 - 6 A Message from the Founding President

 - 7 A Message from the President

 - 8 Mission Statement

-- 8 IWS Vision
+- 8 IWSVision

 - 8 Statement of Faith

 - 9 IWS Core Values

 - 10 Institutional Goals and Objectives

-- 11 History
+- II History

 - 12 Accreditation

-- 13The Unique Nature of IWS
+- 13 The Unique Nature of IWS

-15 Community Life
+I5 Community Life

-- 16 A Message from the Dean of the Chapel
+- 16 A Message from the Vice President of Spiritual Life

 - 17 Chapel

 - 18 Community Meals

 - 19 Student Life

 23 Programs of Study

 - 24 A Message from the Academic Dean

 - 25 Educational Philosophy

 - 26 The Doctor of Worship Studies

 - 27 DWS Program Outcomes

 - 28 Descriptions of the DWS Courses

-- 3 I The Master of Worship Studies
+- 31 The Master of Worship Studies

 - 32 MWS Program Outcomes

 - 33 Descriptions of the MWS Courses

 - 35 Non-degree Program

 37 Policies & Procedures

 38 Academic Policies

 45 Administration, Staff & Faculty

 - 46 Administration & Staff

 - 50 DWS Faculty

 - 53 MWS Faculty

 55 Board of Trustees

-- 59 A Message from the Director of Alumni Activities
+59 A Message from the Director of Alumni Activities

-- 61 IWSYearly Calendar
+61 IWSYearly Calendar

-- 63 Application Form
+63 Application Form

-The Robert E. Webber Institute for Worship Studies
+INTRODUCTION TO The Robert E. Webber Institute for Worship Studies